AI Exam

 Key Diagnostic Factors

-- Female of Reproductive Age: Symptoms often begin at puberty but may be masked by early use of oral contraceptives, delaying recognition of irregular menstruation and hyperandrogenic features.
+- Symptoms often begin at puberty but may be masked by early use of oral contraceptives.

 - <21 or >45 days in those 1 to <3 years post-menarche.

-- Primary amenorrhea by age 15 or >3 years after breast development.
+Primary amenorrhoea by age 15 or >3 years after thelarche.

-- Up to 40% of hirsute women with regular periods have anovulatory cycles on further testing.
+- Up to 40% of hirsute women with regular periods have anovulatory cycles upon further testing.

-- Infertility: A common presenting complaint due to chronic anovulation.
+- A common presenting feature due to chronic anovulation.

-- More common in Mediterranean, South Asian, and Middle Eastern women, while less frequent in East Asians.
+- More prevalent in Mediterranean, South Asian, and Middle Eastern women; less common in East Asians.

 Other Diagnostic Factors

-- Severe, persistent acne beyond adolescence may be more indicative of PCOS.
+- Severe or persistent acne beyond adolescence may be more indicative of PCOS.

 Risk Factors

-- Premature Adrenarche: Up to 50% of cases develop PCOS in adulthood.
+- Up to 50% of girls with premature adrenarche develop PCOS later.

 Weak Risk Factors